MetOffice/lfric_core/documentation/source/user_guide/testing/index.rst

 Note that the boundaries are not hard drawn.
 A unit under test may well call down to procedures further down the call tree.
 Thus the unit test is testing multiple units.
-Meanwhile an integration test may be testing a substantial fraction of the while system test.
+Meanwhile an integration test may be testing a substantial fraction of the whole system test.

 Where these boundaries are down is a matter of ongoing discussion and debate and outwith the scope of this document.